KerryAM-R/TCR_Explore/README.md

 Graphical sections:
 - The scTCR section
     + The user needs to upload the unsummarised dataset
-    + This contains several graphs incluyding: Treemap, circular plot, length distributions, motif plots, pie graphs, heatmap and upset plot
+    + This contains several graphs including: Treemap, circular plot, length distributions, motif plots, pie graphs, heatmap and upset plot
-    + for the inverse simpson cancluation a differnet file will need to be uploaded.
+    + for the inverse Simpson cancluation a differnet file will need to be uploaded.
 Please see Workflow -> scTCR plots for details
 - FACS index data
-    + This section contains combining the paired TCR data from the QC section with the index sort data (FAC file)
+    + This section contains combining the paired TCR data from the QC section with the index sort data (FACS file)
     + Please see Workflow -> FACS index QC and plots for details